 Let’s talk more about the unsecured website example.
 There are manual and automated ways to install an SSL certificate.
 The manual way is error-prone, tedious, and redundant and shouldn’t even be considered for most modern sites.

 On the other hand, automated solutions make manual methods obsolete.
 Plugins and software can be installed on your website to secure it with the click of a few buttons.
-The automated way is quicker, more reliable, and allows non-technical people to secure their sites.
+The automated way is quicker, more reliable, and allows non-technical people to securely manage their sites.
 Additionally, there’s usually a large community that supports the plugin or software, which makes maintaining your website security simple.

 You’ve Got Options for Security